tsgates/arch-wiki-markdown/wiki/Pacaur.md

 Pacaur
 ======

-> Summary

-How to install and use pacaur.

-> Related

-AUR Helpers

 Pacaur is an Arch User Repository (AUR) helper aiming at speed and simplicity, designed to minimize user prompt interaction and to use an uncluttered interface.
 It is written in Bash and built upon the well